SwayamGos/Use-Popcorn/README.md

 # USE POPCORN

-It is a simple web application which can be used to keep track of movies you have watched.
+It is a simple web application which can be used to keep track of movies and shows you have watched.
 I built this to practice working with the useEffect hook in react.

 The project's features include:

-- Searching for any movie using the search bar and getting more detailed information on it, including a plot summary(without spoilers) and IMDB ratings.
-This can also be used if you are interested in a particular movie and want to know more about it.
+- Search for any movie or show using the search bar and get more detailed information on it, including a plot summary(without spoilers) and IMDB ratings.
+This can also be used if you are interested in a particular movie or show and want to know more about it.

-- Rating a movie of your choice.
+- Rating a movie or show of your choice.
 However, if you rate a movie, the application assumes you have watched it.
 Please DO NOT rate a movie if you havent watched it, as it also makes the user ratings less reliable.

 - Adding movies to your watched list.
 You can add a movie to your watchlist once you have rated them.
 This ensures that you have watched the movie.